riddhima109/Reinforcement-Learning-Snake-Game/README.md

 ### **Environment Setup**

-The Snake Game environment is a grid where the snake moves to eat apples and grows in length.
+The Snake Game environment is a grid where the snake moves to eat food and grows in length.
 The game ends if the snake collides with itself or the walls.
 The environment is fully observable, with the entire grid and snake's state accessible to the agent.

 ### **State Representation**